sat-engineer/sovereign-merchant/feedback.md

 	•	BTCPay expects fast 200
 	•	if QBO is slow, you don’t want BTCPay to retry and send dupes
 	•	you already have idempotency in the worker

+---
+Findings

+product-and-tech-spec.md:606 – Spec says we process only InvoiceSettled events and explicitly ignore InvoiceReceivedPayment / InvoicePaymentSettled.
+In BTCPay partial/underpaid invoices never reach Settled; they end as Expired with the PaidPartial additional status.
+As written we’ll miss every partial (and late) payment while the surrounding text claims partial reconciliation support.

+product-and-tech-spec.md:185 vs product-and-tech-spec.md:237 – Section 6 states the BTCPay webhook HMAC secret is “stored encrypted,” but the encrypted data list omits it.
+Either the list or the earlier claim is wrong, leaving readers unsure whether we protect that secret like the other credentials. product-and-tech-spec.md:185 vs product-and-tech-spec.md:369 – The spec says rotating the API key also rotates the webhook HMAC secret, but the rotation flow (endpoint #10) only covers the API key.
+If HMAC rotation is required, we need to spell out how the new secret is generated, persisted, and shared with BTCPay.
+Open Questions

+How do we want to handle BTCPay’s underpaid/late payment paths so partial reconciliation actually works?
+Should we start reacting to InvoicePaymentSettled or poll invoices nearing expiry?
+Do we intend to encrypt the webhook HMAC secret?
+If yes, we should add it to the encrypted data list (and cover IV/tag handling); if no, rephrase Section 6 so operators know it’s plaintext.
+When rotating secrets, do we also plan to re-register the webhook with BTCPay so the new secret takes effect automatically, or is manual action acceptable?
+Overall the rest hangs together, but I’d resolve these contradictions before treating the spec as locked.